guzvo92/engageaijs/readme.md

 - Sandboxing new reward mechanics to engage users with the project. (group bot added)
 - Exploring the Solana Agent Kit for additional integrations.

-## Other keypoints to perform the Proof of concept:
+# Other keypoints to perform the Proof of concept:
 - Developing a demo that syncs with Metaverse Decentraland events on a parcel as listeners to generate other rewards payment mechanics.
 - Developing a demo that scrapes Solana signatures related to a token to expose insights and metrics in the agent.
 - Commans that provides wallet insights related a token (group bot added)

+# Other related to the Project:
+- Working at render production a development sites for the project
+- Generate a structured roadmap for the longterm ...
+- Working at socials and spaces structure